Melody-Ruth/portfolio/gingerbread/graphics/README.md

-Any images used in the gingerbread house maker
+Any images related to the gingerbread house maker

+Currently contains gingerbread_thumbnail.png, which is the image used for the thumbnail on the Home page.